francisduvivier/discord-local-llm-bot/README.md

 ## TODO's
 ### Chatty
-- Provide the sender in the question to the llm and provide a system prompt to inform that it is now the KO-LAB LLM Discord bot.
+- Provide the sender in the question to the llm.
 - Back and forth conversations
 - Maybe: Move to orange pi using MLC-AI
   - Remove Ollama depenency